Wednesday, April 30, 2008

 A Shorts Tale

-It was 1978, and I was in second grade.
+I was in second grade.
 It was well into spring, and the weather had finally turned nice enough that pants were starting to become uncomfortably warm attire.
 Since I DID NOT wear skirts or dresses unless they were forcibly applied to my person, that method of "skirting the issue" wasn't available to me.
 (Also included in my Do Not Wear List was anything frilly, lacy, pink, or in any way "girly-girl."
 Ringer t-shirts, cut-offs and tube socks with sneaks were more my style.
 Truth be told, the first time I wore a skirt on purpose and by choice and not for a function of some type was my junior year in high school - and even then, only at the insistence of my closest friends.
 But, I digress...)

 Anyway, I was beyond thrilled when the school announced that the wearing of shorts was finally acceptable.
 Woo hoo!
-Woo... uhhh... oh, crud!
+Woo...uhhh...oh, crud!
 This wasn't going to help me at all.
 I had only one pair of shorts I could wear to school that still fit OK.
 (I had grown a few inches since last summer, and we hadn't gone shopping for new summer clothes, yet.)
 Though they were super cool, faded denim, short-but-not-too-short cut-offs with a far-out, frayed hem, I knew I had a problem.
 I couldn't be caught wearing the same pair of shorts more than once a week - and even that was a borderline fashion "don't."
 I was certainly no fashion plate, but I at least knew the basic rules of the game.
 What would people think?

 Having no other shorts that were acceptable - even in the era of short-shorts - I made my decision.
 I would tough it out, endure the unbearable heat of our non-air-conditioned classrooms, and not wear those shorts until the very last day of school.
 I marked it on my calendar at home, and counted down each day.
 The closer we got to early June, the more excited I became.
 I couldn't wait to unveil my most favorite (and indeed, only) piece of summer attire.